epri-dev/wisund/demo/doc/demo.md

 This will create the usual array of software, but with the special hooks and additional software that's needed for the demonstration described above.

+The `demo` software listens on port 4321 (an arbitrarily chosen port) and calls the Festival speech synthesizer.

+The `demotest` software is only written for troubleshooting and testing.
+It sends arbitrary strings to the `demo` software which is assumed to be running.
+The arbitrary strings are passed to the speech synthesizer's text-to-speech engine and the result should be audio output from the device running `demo`.

+Note that as of this time (September 2017) the version of Festival that is packaged with Fedora 26 (the latest) is rather buggy and crashes rather than producing speech.

 ## Tasks
   1. ~~Create HTML page with rain effect and house picture~~
   1. ~~Wire LED to GPIO4 on `pi2`~~